mmontone/neo4cl/README.md

     - Structures are parsed into CL classes, whose symbols are exported from the package:
         - `Node` -> `node`
         - `Relationship` -> `relationship`

+Not yet implemented:

+- Explicit transactions.
+- Routing.
+- Multi-chunk encoding of large client messages.
 - Packstream parsing _not_ implemented:
     - `Float`
     - `Bytes`
     - `Structure` types other than `Node` and `Relationship`
     - Negative integers are not implemented for values greater than 8 bits.
+- TLS/SSL connections (yet).

+Not implemented, and not on the roadmap:

+- Anything involving Cypher itself.
+It forwards the query string, and assumes the server will know what to do with it.
+- Any kind of object-graph mapping.

 ### HTTP client